 - B.9.8.1.
 The half-loops in this sub-family must be of a constant radius and wind-corrected to appear as a perfect half circle (see full loops discussion below). - B.9.8.2.
 When a half-loop is preceded by a roll or rolls: Should the half-loop begin before the roll is completed, the Judge must downgrade the figure one (1) point for every five (5) degrees of half-loop flown on which the roll was performed.
 The half-loop follows immediately after the rolls without any visible line.
-Drawing a line requires a downgrade of: - a) One (1) point for a short but visible line; - b) Two (2) points for a more obvious line of length up to half the looping radius; - c) Three (3) points for a longer line with length up to the full looping radius; - d) Finally, Perception Zero (PZ) when the length of line exceeds the radius of the looping element. - B.9.8.3.
-The half-loop followed by a roll is also flown with no line between the half-loop and roll.
-Again, drawing a line requires same downgrades as described in B.9.8.2.
-Should the roll begin before the half-loop is completed, the Judge must downgrade the figure one (1) point for every five (5) degrees of downgrade the figure one (1) point for every five (5) degrees of half-loop on which the roll was performed.
-(Figure 26)
+Drawing a line requires a downgrade of: - a) One (1) point for a short but visible line: - b) Two (2) points for a more obvious line of length up to half the looping radius;

+Downgrade (early roll)

+Downgrade (late roll)